neg-serg/negwm/README.md

 or i3-binding mode because of native polybar i3-interaction tends to race condition when you try to switch workspaces backward-forward to quickly.

+*vold* : contextual volume manager.
+Handles mpd by default.
+If mpd is stopped then handles mpv with mpvc if the current window is mpv, or with sending 0, 9 keys to the mpv window if not.

 # Dependencies:

 * i3ipc